 - Depreciation / devaluation = decrease in value of exchange rate.

-2. Interest Rates
+2. Interest rates

 If UK interest rates rise relative to elsewhere, it will become more attractive to deposit money in the UK.
-You will get a better rate of return from saving in UK banks, Therefore demand for Sterling will rise.
-This is known as “hot money flows” and is an important short run factor in determining the value of a currency.
-Higher interest rates cause an appreciation.
+You will get a better rate of return from saving in UK banks.
+Therefore demand for Sterling will rise.
+This is known as “hot money flows” and is an important short-run factor in determining the value of a currency.

 If speculators believe the sterling will rise in the future, they will demand more now to be able to make a profit.
 This increase in demand will cause the value to rise.
-Therefore movements in the exchange rate do not always reflect economic fundamentals, but are often driven by the sentiments of the financial markets.
+Therefore movements in the exchange rate do not always reflect economic fundamentals but are often driven by the sentiments of the financial markets.
 For example, if markets see news which makes an interest rate increase more likely, the value of the pound will probably rise in anticipation.

-4. Change in Competitiveness
+4. Change in competitiveness

-5. Relative strength of other currencies.
+5. Relative strength of other currencies

-6. Balance of Payments
+6. Balance of payments

 A deficit on the current account means that the value of imports (of goods and services) is greater than the value of exports.
-If this is financed by a surplus on the financial/capital account then this is OK.
-But a country who struggles to attract enough capital inflows to finance a current account deficit, will see a depreciation in the currency.
-(For example current account deficit in US of 7% of GDP was one reason for depreciation of dollar in 2006-07).
+If this is financed by a surplus on the financial/capital account, then this is OK.
+But a country which struggles to attract enough capital inflows to finance a current account deficit will see a depreciation in the currency.
+(For example, current account deficit in US of 7% of GDP was one reason for depreciation of dollar in 2006-07).
 In the above diagram, the UK current account deficit reached 7% of GDP at the end of 2015, contributing to the decline in the value of the Pound.

-7. Government Debt.
+7. Government debt

 Under some circumstances, the value of government debt can influence the exchange rate.
 If markets fear a government may default on its debt, then investors will sell their bonds causing a fall in the value of the exchange rate.
 For example, Iceland debt problems in 2008, caused a rapid fall in the value of the Icelandic currency.